 Note: Before you take mangrove seeds or seedlings from the wild, be sure that you have the legal right to do so.
 If you don’t know, ask.

-Fill the pot with sea water or rain water to one inch above the surface of the soil.
+Fill the pot with seawater or rainwater to one inch (2.5 cm.) above the surface of the soil.
 Then press a seed into the center of the pot.
-Position the seed ½ inch below the soil surface.
+Position the seed ½ inch (1 cm.) below the soil surface.

-You can water mangrove seedlings with freshwater.
-But once a week, water them with salt water.
+You can water mangrove seedlings with fresh water.
+However, once a week, water them with salt water.
 Ideally, get your salt water from the sea.
-If this is not practical, mix up two teaspoons of salt in a quart of water.
-Keep the soil wet at all time while the plant is growing.
+If this is not practical, mix up 2 teaspoons (10 ml.) of salt in a quart (1 L.) of water.
+Keep the soil wet at all times while the plant is growing.